aurorabuilder/elements/.github/CONTRIBUTING.md

 * Third-Party <sup>2</sup>

 <sup>1</sup> some playtest material might require features that are not implemented, in which case they are not included in the repository<br>
-<sup>2</sup> following one of more of these guidelines:
+<sup>2</sup> following one or more of these guidelines:

 * content published under the OGL license
 * material that has been playtested (but not playtest material)
-* published as hardcover/softcover / available in print
 * documented changes and not prone to frequent changes (maintainablility)
+* published as hardcover / softcover / available in print
 * popular, highly rated, and well designed documents show care and are a plus
 * quality over quantity